 Jak is the 21st English Bulldog to serve as the official mascot of Mississippi State University.
 His formal name is Cristil’s Golden Prince named in honor of the long-time radio voice Jack Cristil.

 Smokey is the mascot of the University of Tennessee sports teams.
-These teams, named "The Volunteers" and nicknamed "the Vols", use both a live and a costumed version of Smokey.
+These teams, named "The Volunteers" and nicknamed "the Vols," use both a life and a costumed version of Smokey.
 There is an actual Bluetick Coonhound mascot, Smokey X, who leads the Vols on the field for football games.

 Thank you for taking the time to read our top mascots.
-If you have any comments or suggestions feel free to share or post below.
+If you have any comments or suggestions, feel free to share or post below.
+To read more about college sports like football, check out our Sports Help Guides.